-Electronic Government Fund (E-Gov Fund).
+Electronic Government Fund (E-Gov Fund)122

 Originally unveiled in advance of the President's proposed budget for FY2002, the E-Gov Fund and its appropriation have been a somewhat contentious matter between the President and Congress.
 The President's initial \$20 million request was cut to \$5 million, which was the amount provided for FY2003, as well.
 Funding thereafter was held at \$3 million for FY2004, FY2005, FY2006, and FY2007.
 Created to support interagency e-gov initiatives approved by the Director of OMB, the fund and the projects it funds have been subject to close scrutiny by, and accountability to, congressional appropriators.
 The President requested \$5 million for FY2008, but the House approved \$3 million, as recommended by the House Appropriations Committee.
 Senate appropriators recommended \$5 million, the requested amount.
+The Consolidated Appropriations Act, 2008, provides \$3 million for the E-Gov Fund.

-Independent Agencies Related to Personnel Management.
-The FY2008 budget includes information on the portfolios of each of the agencies involved in personnel management functions: the Federal Labor Relations Authority (FLRA), the Merit Systems Protection Board (MSPB), the Office of Personnel Management (OPM), and the Office of Special Counsel (OSC).
-Table 9 shows appropriations as enacted for FY2007, as requested for FY2008, as passed by the House for FY2008, and as reported in the Senate for FY2008, for each of these agencies.
+Independent Agencies Related to Personnel Management

+The FY2008 budget included information on the portfolios of each of the agencies involved in personnel management functions: the Federal Labor Relations Authority (FLRA), the Merit Systems Protection Board (MSPB), the Office of Personnel Management (OPM), and the Office of Special Counsel (OSC).
+Table 9 shows appropriations as enacted for FY2007, as requested for FY2008, as passed by the House for FY2008, as reported in the Senate for FY2008, and as enacted in P.L.
+110-161 for each of these agencies.